mihai-chiorean/neti/README.md

 # How to run

 1. You'll need to create an unencripted RSA private key `private-unencrypted.pem` that will be used by the ssh tunnel to the docker container to create `known_hosts`

 2.

 ```
 docker-compose up --build
 ```

 will build and start the gateway in a docker container

 3. In a separate terminal

 ```
-go run internal/proxy/proxy.go
+go run cli/main.go
 ```

 which will open an http server on port 8085

-4. In another terminal `curl localhost:8085` will respond with "hello world"
+Note: next step is broken, need to fix it 4.
+In another terminal `curl localhost:8085` will respond with "hello world"

 # Overall architecture